- How does this differ from other leadership programmes?

 Yes, definitely.
 The CEO Programme is designed it to enable leaders from across the UK (and even farther!) to participate.
 All that is required during the six-month period is your attendance at two residentials and one half-day working session a month, in Months 2, 3 and 5.
 During Month 4, you and your top team will participate in a full-day working session with an expert.
 If you are outside of London, we will work with you to find a solution that fits your needs.
 For the full-day simulated board meeting in Month 4, we ask for you and your board chair to join us in London.

-- What partners and faculty will be involved?
+- What partners and faculty are involved?

 - We have an exceptional and expanding community of partners that includes: